Bacon is a flavor that not many people can resist, so we must acquire the skill of cooking this popular food on the grill.

 Our expert bacon grilling guide from our grill masters will give you all the tricks to grilling perfect bacon!

-- Bacon cooked on a grill is easy when using zoned coals in a charcoal grill or on any grill by cooking the bacon on an oven baking tray.
+- Grilling bacon can be done using zoned coals in a charcoal grill or on any grill by cooking the bacon on an oven baking tray, preventing overcooking and flare-ups.

 How To Cook Bacon On A Grill?